Timothy Woods

 An image of a woman eating steak at a fine restaurant

 Lack of iron is the most common reason why people crave meat.
 Iron is crucial for the production of red blood cells and oxygen transport.
-A lack of iron can make you feel tired because the body isn’t getting enough oxygen through the bloodstream.
+A lack of iron can make you tired because the body isn’t getting enough oxygen through the bloodstream.

 Also, if you’re a non-red meat eater and you find yourself craving steak, it’s most commonly a sign of iron deficiency [3].

 The daily upper limit of iron is 45mg, which includes iron intake from other food sources, not only red meat [4].
+Getting this amount of iron won’t be an issue if you have a balanced diet.

 Note: Lack of iron can lead to iron deficiency anemia.
 This condition is especially common in women of childbearing age who aren’t menstruating.